P-p-H-d/c-stl-comparison/README.md

 # Introduction

-This project is to compare several C libraries that provide some STL like capabilities of the C++ but targetting classic C.
+This project is to compare several C libraries that provide some STL like capabilities of the C++ but targeting classic C.
 A STL like library for C is a C library providing several classic generic containers for the C language, like vector, list, map, unordered_map, and so on.

-The goal is not to compare their performance (multiple benchamrk already exist) but their other caractheristics.
+The goal is not to compare their performance (multiple benchmark already exist) but their other characteristics.

 To do this, the same simple program using vector will be implemented by the libraries in the more straight-forward way possible,